sissa-data-science/DADApy/docs/source/usage.rst

 Typical usage of the package
 ============================

-A typical usage of Dadapy involves the initialisation of a Data object either with a set of coordinates or with a set of distances between points.
+A typical usage of DADApy involves the initialisation of a Data object either with a set of coordinates or with a set of distances between points.
 After the initialisation a series of computations are performed by calling the class method relative to specific algorithm wanted.